SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 1.3 Resolution and Validation

-The system boot process was reviewed to confirm correct startup behavior and secure configuration.
+The system boot process was reviewed to confirm the correct startup behavior and secure configuration.

 Parameter Configuration Value